Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### Changes to the ManagedIdentityCredential

 For our version 2 of the Identity package, the `ManagedIdentityCredential` now retries with exponential back-off when a request for a token fails with a 404 status code on environments with available IMDS endpoints.

-The `ManagedIdentityCredential` now also supports token exchange authentication and Service Fabric environments.
+Besides that, the `ManagedIdentityCredential` now also supports token exchange authentication.

 ### Changes to the InteractiveBrowserCredential